Exemption from open advertising

 - Design contest: Where a contract is awarded to the winner of a design contest.
 To meet this exemption:

-- the design contest must have been organised in a manner which is consistent with the Rules, and
+- the design contest must have been organised in a manner that is consistent with the Rules, and

 - the contest must be judged by a panel whose members understand that the winner will be awarded a contract, and